wangyixiang/tensorflow-mnist-batch-read-and-train-tutorial/Readme.md

   batch_size=batch_size)
 ```

-- When you see data for debugging purpose, please uncomment the source code.
+- When you want to see the content of data for debugging purpose, please uncomment the source code.

 ```python
 # To see original data